TempeHS/AIDriver_Challanges_Solutions/README.md

 Remember, this is my solution; if students can get it to work using a different solution, then they have produced an acceptable algorithm.
 There is no right or wrong way.

+Challenges 6 and 7 are just combinations and extensions of the first 5 challenges, so they do not have extensions.

 ## Project background
 Robot components: https://github.com/TempeHS/TempeHS_Ardunio_Boilerplate/tree/main/Ardunio_2Wheel_Robot_Boilerplate/AIDrive_2Wheel_Robot_Components